A Guide to Contract Manufacturing in Vietnam

 Trade Shows and Industrial Networks

-Attending local trade shows is still one of the most effective ways to connect with vetted Vietnamese manufacturers.
+Attending local trade shows may seem old fashioned, but it’s one of the most effective ways to connect with vetted Vietnamese manufacturers.

 - Vietnam Manufacturing Expo (Hanoi)